How to Improve SEO Rankings

 Beyond ensuring that your images are optimized by using the right format and size for the web, you can make sure Google recognizes their relevance by attaching appropriate keywords to the file names, titles, captions, descriptions, and ALT tags.

-Not only can visual content, such as images, videos, infographics, graphical data, and screenshots, improve the aesthetics of your site, which in turn can increase the amount of time visitors spend on your site, it can also improve your SEO ranking.
+Not only can visual content, such as images, videos, infographics, graphical data, and screenshots, improve the aesthetics of your site, which in turn can increase the amount of time visitors spend on your site, it can also improve SEO rankings.
 After all, it’s important to remember that Google has an image search feature, which can help people combine their search options.

 It’s been nearly a year since mobile and tablet usage surpassed desktop usage as the preferred method for accessing the Internet.
 Nowadays, people want to be able to access the Internet anytime and anywhere they want, so the bottom line is that your site won’t rank high in Google’s search rankings if it’s not mobile-friendly.

-When optimizing your site for mobile, there’s obviously less room on a phone’s screen than on a computer’s so you have to focus on what’s most important when conveying visuals to your visitors.
+When optimizing your site for mobile, there’s obviously less room on a phone’s screen than on a computer’s so you must focus on what’s most important when conveying visuals to your visitors.
 Make sure you keep that in mind when you’re designing your website.
 These days, you don’t have to sacrifice aesthetics if you build a responsive website.

+Furthermore, in the eyes of a visitor, the lack of a smooth experience shows that your site is not receiving the attention it needs.
+Your site can come off as appearing out of date.
 Fortunately, you don’t have to spend hours testing every link to ensure they work.
 There are several apps and tools that can save you time, including:

 As mentioned, high-quality outbound links that further educate and inform your audience can help make your content even more valuable.
 By linking to authoritative sites, you’ll not only signal to your visitors that your content is trustworthy, but you’ll do the same to Google, which is another way of improving your SEO ranking.